 Jewish communities existed continuously in Europe for over 2,000 years.
 Many of these communities were older than the countries in which they existed.
 Nevertheless, as the countries of Europe developed, Jews were rarely given complete citizenship status.
 At best they were tolerated as guests.
 Their social and religious distinctiveness made them persistent targets for persecution; and such persecution, in turn, intensified the cohesiveness of Jewish communities.

-The emergence of Christianity as the ominant religion in Europe intensified the persecution of Jews.
+The emergence of Christianity as the dominant religion in Europe intensified the persecution of Jews.
 Since both the religious and political life of Europe became organized around the Christian faith, Jews were seen as outcasts, the deniers and "killers" of Christ.
 For millions of European Christians, for over 1600 years, the hatred and persecution of Jews was religiously sanctioned. antisemitism intensified during the l9th and 20th century industrialization of Europe as Jews participated more directly in European economic and social life.

 By 1933, the patterns of economic, social, and personal persecution of uropean Jews were well established.
 Nazi racial antisemitism and propaganda amplified and manipulated these patterns, ultimately adding one deadly tenet--that all Jews must be eliminated.

 Passports of all Jews in Nazi Germany were stamped with the letter "J" for "Jude."
 German Jews were forced to take new middle names: Israel for men, Sarah for women.
+United States Holocaust Memorial Museum

 By 1933, German Jews were largely urban, middle class, prosperous in business, and well represented in the professions (especially medicine and law).
 They were culturally integrated but represented less than 1 percent of the total population.
-Albert Einstein and Sir Herbert Samuel, British High Commissioner for Palestine, in Jerusalem in 1923.
-CL:LBI/NY

-This was in stark contrast to Eastern European Jews who were often poor, rural, socially isolated, religiously traditional and represented a much larger percentage of the total population.
 "The Jew is no German.
 If you say that the Jew is born in Germany...has obeyed German laws has had to become a soldier --has fulfilled all his duties, has paid his taxes, too, then all that is not decisive for nationality, but only the race out of which he was born is decisive."
 Hermann Ahlwardt, Speech to Reichstag, 1895

 Jewish soldiers in the German Army during World War I celebrate Yom Kippur in the Brussels synagogue, Oct.
 7, 1915.
 CL:LBI/NY